Washington Hospital Healthcare System offers the latest in imaging technology,

 The length of the exam is determined by your height and area of interest.

-Most PET/CT scans are typically completed within 20-40 minutes.
+Most PET/CT scans are typically completed within 20 to 40 minutes.

 Even though the FDG will quickly leave your body, you can expedite the